mariamzhamakochyan/Linux-Emulator/README.md

 - `echo <message>`: Print a message to the terminal.
 - `clear`: Clear the terminal screen.
 - `exam`: Enter exam mode to take a test.

+## Contributing

+Contributions to the terminal emulator project are highly appreciated!
+If you encounter any issues, have ideas for improvements, or want to add new features, please consider contributing.
+You can contribute in the following ways:

+1. **Report Issues**: If you come across any bugs or problems while using the terminal emulator, please create a new issue on the [mariamzhamakochyan](https://github.com/mariamzhamakochyan/Linux-Emulator.git/issues) with a detailed description.

+2. **Submit Pull Requests**: If you have code changes or enhancements to the terminal emulator, feel free to submit a pull request.
+Your contributions will be reviewed, and if everything looks good, they will be merged into the project.

+3. **Feedback and Suggestions**: Your feedback and suggestions are valuable!
+Feel free to open an issue or join discussions on existing topics.